 The Writing Center is a free service available to all Northwest University students.
-Our excellent peer tutors are eager to help you reach your goals as a writer and student at Northwest University.
+Our trained, experienced peer tutors are eager to help you reach your goals as a writer and as a student at Northwest University.
 Please take a moment to read our mission statement, expectations, policies, and procedures.

-On this page you’ll also find the Writing Center hours, the link to the Writing Center wiki (where you’ll schedule your tutoring appointments), and links to a variety of websites (like the Purdue OWL) that you’ll find useful as you work on writing projects at Northwest.
+On this page you’ll also find the Writing Center hours, the link to the Writing Center wiki (where you’ll schedule your tutoring appointments), and links to a variety of websites (like the Purdue Online Writing Lab [OWL]) that you’ll find useful as you work on writing projects at Northwest.

 We want your Writing Center experience to be productive and worthwhile.
 If you have any questions or concerns, please contact us at firstname.lastname@example.org or drop by the Writing Center in the Library.